Power Plate® Training Proves Effective for the Elderly

-The hypothesis of this study was the potential of whole body vibration, performed on the Power Plate® machine, in a therapeutic context, where it may enhance muscular performance in patients and older adults for whom standard exercise programs are not an option.
+The hypothesis of this study was the potential of Power Plate Training, performed on the Power Plate machine, in a therapeutic context, where it may enhance muscular performance in patients and older adults for whom standard exercise programs are not an option.
 Maintaining muscle mass, functional strength and cardiovascular performance is a challenge for the elderly due to the risk of potential overload and the diminished ability of the aging body to adapt to high levels of loading.
-Whole body vibration provides a safe and easy opportunity to train these systems without excessive overload.
+Power Plate Training provides a safe and easy opportunity to train these systems without excessive overload.

 The research included 89 postmenopausal women between the ages of 58 and 74.
-Participants were randomly assigned to three groups: the whole body vibration group trained three times per week on a Power Plate® machine; they performed a progressive program of static and dynamic knee extensor exercises such as squats and lunges.
+Participants were randomly assigned to three groups: the Power Plate training group trained three times per week on a Power Plate; they performed a progressive program of static and dynamic knee extensor exercises such as squats and lunges.
 The conventional training group also trained three times per week; they performed dynamic leg press and leg extension exercises on conventional fitness equipment, increasing intensity from low to high resistance.
 The control group did not participate in any training for the entire duration of the study, which was 24 weeks.

 The results prove that both Power Plate training and conventional training increases muscle strength of the legs (fig.1).
 Both groups also showed an improvement in performing the counter movement jump (fig.2).
 The speed of movement increased only for the group that trained on the Power Plate (fig. 3).
 The counter movement jump is an accurate method for measuring the stretch shortening of the muscles, a system used in daily life in activities such as rising from a chair, climbing a stair or maintaining balance.
 Speed of movement is a very important measure of reaction and balance, and plays a part in reducing the risk of falling.